 Cancer can start any place in the body.
 Prostate cancer starts in the prostate gland.
-It starts when cells in the prostate grow out of control and crowd out normal cells.
-This makes it hard for the body to work the way it should.
+It starts when cells in the prostate grow out of control.

 Cancer cells can spread to other parts of the body.
-Cancer cells in the prostate can sometimes travel to the bones and grow there.
-When cancer cells do this, it’s called metastasis (pronounced meh-TAS-tuh-sis).
+Cancer cells in the prostate can sometimes travel to the bones or other organs and grow there.
+When cancer cells do this, it’s called metastasis.
 To doctors, the cancer cells in the new place look just like the ones from the prostate.

 Cancer is always named for the place where it starts.
 So when prostate cancer spreads to the bones (or any other place), it’s still called prostate cancer.
 It’s not called bone cancer unless it starts from cells in the bone.

 Ask your doctor to use this picture to show you where your cancer is.

 The prostate is a gland found only in men, so only men can get prostate cancer.

 The prostate is just below the bladder (the hollow organ where urine is stored) and in front of the rectum (the last part of the intestines).
 The tube that carries pee (urine) goes through the prostate.
 (It’s called the urethra.)
 The prostate makes some of the fluid that helps keep the sperm alive and healthy.

 There are a few types of prostate cancer.
 Some are very rare.
 Most prostate cancers are a type called adenocarcinoma.
 This cancer starts from gland cells.
 Your doctor can tell you more about the type you have.